-Communication is essential in the healthcare community, as the health and wellness of patients depends on a clear and accurate exchange of information.
+Immediate and direct communication in healthcare environments is essential.
+The health and wellness of patients depends on a clear and accurate exchange of information.

 Improving Communication in Hospitals

-Poor communication between healthcare staff not only has the ability to affect the patient experience, but it can attribute to a financial loss at various facilities and negatively affect workplace morale.
+The importance of communication in hospitals cannot be stressed enough.
+The impact of ineffective communication in healthcare settings not only has the ability to affect the patient experience, but it can contribute to a financial loss at various facilities and negatively affect workplace morale.

 Although ways to improve communication may not happen overnight, the effort is critical to reduce miscommunication and alleviate stress for both healthcare workers and patients.
 Here are five ways to ensure effective communication between healthcare professionals.